 What do boxelder bugs look like?

-Boxelder bugs are often referred to as Halloween bugs due to their black and orange coloring.
+Boxelder bugs in homes are often referred to as Halloween bugs due to their black and orange coloring.
 Young boxelder bugs look very similar to the adults but are wingless, bright red in color, and, of course, are much smaller in size.
 As the nymphs mature into adults, they grow to about ½ an inch in length, develop wings that overlap into an "x-shape" when at rest, their oval-shaped bodies change from a bright red color to a dark brownish-black color, and their wings are outlined in a reddish-orange color.
 They also develop three orange longitudinal stripes on their thorax and a reddish-orange abdomen.